-The retirement age for active military and civilian personal is 25 years of army service (if this has not been fulfilled, and army service has ended, the Ministry of Defence must provide for further employment or education to allow the person to accumulate years necessary for retirement age).
+position from a junior officer position).
+153 Upper limit for civilian personal is 40 years of age.
+The retirement age for active military and civilian personal is 25 years of pension insurance, out of which 15 in army service (if this has not been fulfilled, and army service has ended, the Ministry of Defence must provide for further employment or education to allow the person to accumulate years necessary for retirement age).
+154

-Disabled people are prevented from entering the Army since general and specific health and good physical condition are unavoidable prerequisites.
+People with disability are prevented from entering the Army since general and specific health and good physical condition are unavoidable prerequisites.
+155

 Even if the disability is a result of army service it would still lead to loss of military status.
 The best scenario is that the person could remain as civilian personnel retaining the salary received and rank held prior to the health degradation (or goes one rank bellow, if same rank cannot be awarded).
 Extra three days of vacation are foreseen for personal with disability or a person taking care of a child with disability.
+157